jss2a98aj/BugTorch/README.md

 ## Disclaimer

-This software and its developer are not affiliated with BugTorch Systems, LLC, a maker of self-filling and self-lighting tiki torches sold under the brand name “BugTorch”.
+This software and its developers are not affiliated with BugTorch Systems, LLC, a maker of self-filling and self-lighting tiki torches sold under the brand name “BugTorch”.